The Perfect Mate: Casting

 Prior to working on The Next Generation, Famke Janssen had worked as a model in Europe for seven years.
 Her first acting role was on the television series Fathers and Sons, with Star Trek representing her second acting performance.
 Two days after auditioning for the role of Kamala, she was on set filming the episode.
 She later described how this did not give a great deal of time to prepare for the role, and that new script pages would be delivered on a daily basis through the seven day shoot which she found difficult due to her lack of fluency in English at the time.
 However, she said the cast were friendly and described them as a "family".
 Regarding the make-up, she said that on the first day they created a stencil through which they applied the spots on the following six days.
 Janssen said that Kamala was "very intelligent and educated".
 Berman described Janssen as "about as beautiful as any woman any of us have ever seen and she gave a delightful performance".

-Following her appearance in the episode, Janssen was offered a five-year contract to appear in the main cast as Jadzia Dax on Star Trek: Deep Space Nine but turned it down as she did not want to be tied to a long term series contract, and felt it would have made her lazy as an actor.
+Following her appearance in the episode, Janssen was offered a five-year contract to appear in the main cast as Jadzia Dax on Star Trek: Deep Space Nine, but turned it down as she did not want to be tied to a long term series contract, and felt it would have made her lazy as an actor.
 The makeup worn by Janssen was used on the actor cast in that part, Terry Farrell, although without stencilling.
 This was as a result of Berman's rejection of the original Trill makeup from "The Host", with Kamala's makeup suggested as a replacement.
-At the time of an interview with Starlog magazine in 1993, Janssen said that she would be happy to return to The Next Generation to portray Kamala once again.
+At the time of an interview with Starlog in 1993, Janssen said that she would be happy to return to The Next Generation to portray Kamala once again.
 She did not return to the series, but went on to appear as Jean Grey alongside Stewart in the 2000 film X-Men and subsequent films in the series.
 She found working with Stewart easy when they were reunited, because of their previous work on "The Perfect Mate".

 "The Perfect Mate" was one of several episodes of The Next Generation where Max Grodénchik portrayed a Ferengi.
 He would subsequently audition for the role of Quark on Deep Space Nine, but this went to Armin Shimerman.
 Grodénchik then portrayed "Ferengi Pit Boss" in the pilot of Deep Space Nine, "Emissary", who was subsequently written to become the brother of Quark, Rom.
 Michael Snyder went on to appear as another Ferengi in The Next Generation episode "Rascals".